isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

    controlled-access/Controlled-data-GCP

-Controlled access data in the Google BigQuery Console
+Controlled Access in the Google BigQuery Console
 ------------------------------------------------------

 The BigQuery project "isb-cgc-cbq" contains the ISB-CGC controlled access data which is stored in BigQuery tables.
 To obtain access to these ISB-CGC tables within the Google BigQuery Console, you must link to them within the BiqQuery Console.
+Before doing so, you must have followed all the prerequisites above, including  `linking your Google identity to your NIH/eRA account  <controlled-access/Controlled-data-Interactive.html>`_ via the ISB-CGC Web App.

 When you access BigQuery from your Google Cloud Platform Console (see `here <progapi/bigqueryGUI/HowToAccessBigQueryFromTheGoogleCloudPlatform.html>`_ for more information on this), you will be presented with the following page: